3Mustard/website-template-materializecss/README.md

 # website-template-materializecss
-clone the repo and open the html file in a browser
+clone or download the files and open the index.html file in a web browser.